Louis Hirshman: Teaching career

 After his discharge in 1946, Hirshman moved back to Philadelphia, eventually joining the faculty at the highly respected Samuel S. Fleisher Art Memorial, a free art school with evening and Saturday classes (now administered by the Philadelphia Museum of Art).
 He was appointed faculty director in 1960, serving until his retirement in 1977.

 There are very few known pieces created by Hirshman from 1950 through 1961.
 But in 1962, he produced Tap Dancer, his first construction featuring an archetype rather than a public figure.
-Hirshman still occasionally did caricatures of politicians – pre-assassination President John F. Kennedy with a coconut forelock of hair (Hirshman put the piece in storage for many years after Kennedy's death); USSR leader Nikita Khrushchev with a potato nose and garlic clove teeth; and Cuban leader Fidel Castro with a beard of chain and a doughnut mouth holding a hotdog Havana.
+Hirshman still occasionally did caricatures of politicians, including pre-assassination President John F. Kennedy with a coconut forelock of hair (Hirshman put the piece in storage for many years after Kennedy's death), USSR leader Nikita Khrushchev with a potato nose and garlic clove teeth, and Cuban leader Fidel Castro with a beard of chain and a doughnut mouth holding a hotdog Havana.
 His last caricature of a public figure was a 1964 portrayal of a rat-like French President Charles de Gaulle in profile with the foot part a large upside-down sock representing his large proboscis.

-A shift in subject matter
+Shift in subject matter

-During this transition period, Hirshman began using his found objects to mimic the world he saw around him—and the world in his head—a shift in direction that was to last until the end of his life.
-Largely unknown, this large collection of collages reveal an artist finding caricature, both humorous and serious, in a vase of flowers (Still Life); animals (Elephant and The Hunt); loneliness (Brooding Young Girl); and dozens of other motifs.
-Anything could be anything – handcuffs as glasses (The Psychiatrist); tin can lids for tree leaves (The Storm); a pair children's scissors as crossed swords (The Duel); or halved peach pits for breasts (Topless Waitress).
+During this transition period, Hirshman began using his found objects to mimic the world he saw around him (and the world in his head), a shift in direction that was to last until the end of his life.
+Largely unknown, this large collection of collages reveal an artist finding caricature, both humorous and serious, in a vase of flowers (Still Life), animals (Elephant and The Hunt), loneliness (Brooding Young Girl), and dozens of other motifs.
+Anything could be anything – handcuffs as glasses (The Psychiatrist), tin can lids for tree leaves (The Storm), a pair children's scissors as crossed swords (The Duel), or halved peach pits for breasts (Topless Waitress).

 Death

-Hirshman died on July 26, 1986 at his home in Philadelphia.
-An unfinished construction was still on his easel.
+Hirshman died on July 26, 1986, at his home in Philadelphia.
+According to The Philadelphia Inquirer, an unfinished construction was still on his easel.